spany14/ARBusinessCards/README.md

-# ARBusinessCards
+# ARBusinessCards using WebAR
-Augmented Business Cards ranging from simple to ones with added UI capabilities via Web
+Augmented Business Cards ranging from simple to ones with added UI capabilities using Hiro Markers

 <img src="SimpleBCScreenshot.png" width="800" height="600" >